josephreisinger/dist_lda/README.md

 Lightweight python implementation of a distributed, collapsed gibbs sampler for LDA.
 Uses redis to coordinate multiple nodes.
 Data is sharded by row.

-dist_lda uses a dirty transaction model where words might be missing from local counts and totals in order to improve performance at the expense of further approximating the markov chain.
-I'm confident that there is still a convergence proof, but its too large to fit in the margin of this README.
+dist_lda uses a dirty transaction model where each shard's view of the global state might lag behind the actual global state.
+This is essentially the model of Newman et al "Distributed Inference for Latent Dirichlet Allocation"

 ## Getting Started
 First start your redis somewhere